jackdpage/pylux/docs/user_introduction.rst

 Registry
     A mapping of functions to addresses within a single DMX universe.

-Metadata
-    Key/value strings that contain miscellaneous data, such as the director of a production.

 Cues
     A snapshot of the levels of some functions.

+Groups
+    A list of fixtures in a certain order.

 These data types are referred to often in the remainder of this guide.